FutureMaximus/Denizen-Player-Models/README.md

 if you want to make your own player model for some reason.

-This uses elements from dmodels by mcmonkey to animate the player model. https://github.com/mcmonkeyprojects/DenizenModels and has been modified here for use in the player models.
+This uses elements from dmodels by mcmonkey to animate the player model. https://github.com/mcmonkeyprojects/DenizenModels and has been modified here for use in the player model.

 There are run tasks available for controlling the player models and a method of showing it to one player only.